The Top 20 Travel Blogs in Barcelona in 2019

 <a href="https://luggagehero.com/2019-best-travel-blogs-barcelona-awards/"><img class="aligncenter size-full wp-image-6337" src="https://4ba1rb1hcqqe3bl4de2xe0t1-wpengine.netdna-ssl.com/wp-content/uploads/2019/05/luggagehero_top-travel-blog_2019_barcelona_blaa.png" alt="" width="210" height="210" /></a>

 The Blonde Abroad

 The Blonde Abroad is the go-to website for solo and female travel around the world for all women, by women.
-Kiki is a California native, who, not too long ago left her career in corporate finance to become a world traveler.
-Since quitting her job, she has traveled to over 70 countries and has knocked some big adventures of her bucket list.
+Kiki is a California native, who, not too long ago left her career in corporate finance to become a world traveller.
+Since quitting her job, she has travelled to over 70 countries and has knocked some big adventures off her bucket list.